idhx/idhx.github.io/content/_index.md

 ## Coding & software

-As well as an anthropologist, I'm a hobbyist programmer and technology enthusiast.
+In addition to my academic activities, I'm a hobbyist programmer and technology enthusiast.
 I've been an avid linux user for decades, regularly code in [R](https://www.r-project.org/) to conduct data analysis, and have co-written a yet-to-be-released [android app](https://github.com/rep2si/DieTryin) used by myself and my colleagues for the [rep²si](https://rep2si.github.io/) project.